 Soon after fire insurance was set in America, Franklin came up with the idea of life insurance.
 There was much backlash at the thought of putting a price on someone’s life.
 After years of understanding that this could potentially help widows and orphans, people warmed up to the idea.

-Though the industrial revolution more types of insurance were needed.
+Though the industrial revolution more types of insurance where needed.
 This included medical/health, business and disability insurance.
 Medical and health insurance were brought forth for the risk of accident-related expenses.
 Business insurance evolved from protection over the building, to protection over data and systems.
 The more complex and risky business ventures became the more insurance has to grow and evolve with it.

 Today more than ever insurance is changing and evolving.
 Starting from Chinese merchants to online .com clicks insurance proves that a lot of things in life can have a risk – whether small or not – getting insurance can help you.